 Gardens should be designed to take advantage of the site, including views, orientation, and breezes.
 Shade and shelter create micro-climates in a garden to improve the amenity of the garden as well as improving the growing conditions for plants.

 When you design your garden you should consider these points;

-- ightarrow Allow for the natural cooling of the south-westerly breezes. - → Create a garden that enhances the streetscape and the view of your house from the street. - → Design outdoor areas that flow from the internal spaces of your home, and create views from within the house.
-This makes it easier to use your backyard and more enjoyable in winter months when you cannot sit outside. - ightarrow Add shade features to enhance the microclimate of your garden. - → Assess all the aspects you would like to include in your garden design by comparing the cost of installation and maintenance with the rewards and benefits, as this will give you a good idea of what you are prepared for, and what may not be suitable.
+- -> Allow for the natural cooling of the south-westerly breezes, either down the side of your house, or into the backyard - → Create a garden that enhances the streetscape and the view of your house from the street. - → Design outdoor areas that flow from the internal spaces of your home, and create views from within the house.
+This makes it easier to use your backyard and more enjoyable in winter months when you cannot sit outside. - → Add shade features to enhance the micro-climate of your garden. - → Assess all the aspects you would like to include in your garden design by comparing the cost of installation and maintenance with the rewards and benefits, as this will give you a good idea of what you are prepared for, and what may not be suitable.